 - Vision disorders

 These exome panels regularly receive an update, in which genes are added (or removed from) the gene panel.
-If you would like to consult an older version of a gene panel, click here.
+Consult previous versions of a gene panel.

 Exome sequencing in general

 If you would like to know more about exome sequencing in general please visit our Exome sequencing diagnostics page.

 To view our policy on disclosing incidental findings click here.